Instructor Quick GuideFall 2025

 Syllabi

 All faculty must have syllabi for undergraduate courses posted to the Course Atlas.
-Please share your syllabus with staff in your department who will work with the Registrar to upload it.
+Please share your syllabus with staff in your department who will work with the Registrar to upload it if you did not already submit your syllabus during the spring.

 Department of Accessibility Services